bodo-ai/Bodo/docs/docs/quick_start/dev_guide.md

 </details>

-The first two dataframes printed are regular Pandas dataframes which are replicated on both processes and have all 10 million rows.
-However, the last two dataframes printed are Bodo parallelized Pandas dataframes, with 5 million rows each.
+The first dataframe is a regular Pandas dataframe and has all 10 million rows.
+However, the second dataframe is a Bodo parallelized Pandas dataframe which is split into two chunks with 5 million rows each.
 In this case, Bodo parallelizes `read_parquet` automatically and loads different chunks of data in different cores.

-Therefore, the non-JIT parts of the Python program are replicated across cores whereas Bodo JIT functions are parallelized.
+When parallelizable input is given to a function (e.g. Pandas DataFrames/Series, numpy Arrays), Bodo will automatically distribute input for parallel computation, freeing users from having to manually reason about transforming data for parallel computation (see more on that below).
+For values returned by JIT'ed functions, Bodo will avoid gathering all of the output back onto a single process unless the full data is actually used outside of a parallel context.
+This means that for large programs running across distributed clusters, one does not need to worry about crashes due to running out of memory when retrieving a large object from a JIT call.

 ### Parallel Computation